NREL/EnergyPlus/design/FY2016/NFP-HybridVentilationEnhancement.md

 Each AirLoopHVAC can have a corresponding hybrid ventilation availability manager.
 Each hybrid ventilation manager can control natural ventilation in the zones served by the AirLoopHVAC.
 The hybrid ventilation availability manager is triggered by zone air conditions for the controlled zone specified in an object input field.
 If there is no air loop, hybrid ventilation manager can still be applied to controlled zone specified in the object.
 To apply hybrid ventilation manager to the controlled zone not served by any air loop, the HVAC air loop name input field must be left blank.
 Currently, zone component objects such as unit heater, unit ventilator, packaged terminal air conditioner, packaged terminal heat pump, zone water source heat pump, window air conditioner, variable refrigerant flow, energy recovery ventilator, outdoor air unit, fan coil unit, and ventilated slab can individually use hybrid ventilation managers to make a decision regarding whether their fan should be on or off.
 Also, hybrid ventilation managers can be applied to zones served by ideal load zone components to turn them off when natural ventilation is active.
 Currently, hybrid ventilation manager is restricted to one per zone.
 It can either be applied through the air loop or directly to the zone.
 If hybrid ventilation manager is applied to an air loop and one of the zones served by the air loop also has hybrid ventilation manager, then zone hybrid ventilation manager is disabled.
 Presently, this availability manager must be used either with the ZoneVentilation:* and ZoneMixing objects or with the AirflowNetwork model.

-The inputs for this availability manager consist of the name for the air loop (AirLoopHVAC) being controlled, the controlled zone name to determine which zone air conditions are used to determine system availability, a ventilation control mode schedule, maximum wind speed and rain indicator to determine whether natural ventilation is allowed or not, a low limit and high limit for dry-bulb temperature, enthalpy and dewpoint temperature to determine the hybrid ventilation control, and a minimum outdoor air ventilation schedule. **<span style="color:red;">The operative temperature and zone air CO2 are also allowed to control natural ventilation.</span>** The last control allows user to use a wind speed modifier to adjust openness when the AirflowNetwork opening objects are selected.
-The other inputs include how to control simple airflow objects and AirflowNetwork opening objects.
+The inputs for this availability manager consist of the name for the air loop (AirLoopHVAC) being controlled, the controlled zone name to determine which zone air conditions are used to determine system availability, a ventilation control mode schedule, maximum wind speed and rain indicator to determine whether natural ventilation is allowed or not, a low limit and high limit for dry-bulb temperature, enthalpy and dewpoint temperature to determine the hybrid ventilation control, and a minimum outdoor air ventilation schedule.
+The Opening Factor Function of Wind Speed Curve allows user to use a wind speed modifier to adjust openness when the AirflowNetwork opening objects are selected.
+The other inputs include how to control simple airflow objects and AirflowNetwork opening objects. **<span style="color:red;">The operative temperature and zone air CO2 are also allowed to control natural ventilation.
+The minimum HVAC system operation and natural ventilation time fields will provide users with more flexibility to force any operation model to remain the same status within minimum time duration.</span>**

 The hybrid ventilation availability manager works independently of all other system availability manager objects, so this manager is not a valid system availability manager type in the AvailabilityManagerAssignmentList object.